 Take any medications your dentist prescribed, such as antibiotics or pain medication

 Unless advised otherwise, you should continue taking your regularly scheduled medications as well.
 Keep in mind that antibiotics can interfere with birth control pills.
-You should refrain from consuming alcohol for the first few days after your procedure, especially if your dentist prescribes antibiotics.
+You should refrain from consuming alcohol for the first few days after your procedure, especially if your dentist prescribes pain medications or antibiotics.